AdobeDocs/certification.en/help/certifications/aa/aa-p-developer.md

 Section 5: Mobile services and API (8%)

-* Identify the functions of Adobe Analytics API (data feed, warehouse, data sources, reports)
+* Identify the functions of [!DNL Adobe Analytics] API (data feed, warehouse, data sources, reports)
 * Identify the characteristics of processing rules and mobile services

 Section 6: Testing, validation, and troubleshooting (18%)

 * Identify the meaning of common JavaScript errors
-* Identify the meaning of common Adobe Analytics variables errors
+* Identify the meaning of common [!DNL Adobe Analytics] variables errors
 * Given a scenario, identify testing and debugging validation best practices that should be followed
-* Identify how to track an Adobe Analytics server call across its lifecycle (i.e. from beacon request to showing up in the report)
+* Identify how to track an [!DNL Adobe Analytics] server call across its lifecycle (i.e. from beacon request to showing up in the report)

 >[!TAB Get prepped]